 Source: Portal do Agronegocio

 The retail sector counted on the closure of 135,200 stores in the second quarter, due to the crisis caused by the pandemic, according to the National Confederation of Commerce of Goods and Services (CNC).
 The CNC reports, the negative balance in the second quarter is equivalent to 10% of the number of commercial establishments observed before the pandemic.

 The French electric company Voltalia announced a contract that contemplates the development, construction and operation of a wind farm in Brazil that will supply all the production to the Japanese multinational TODA.
-The construction of the undertaking in Rio Grande do Norte, with about 28 mw in capacity.
-The wind farm will be installed, with total potential to accommodate projects with up to 2.4 gw in capacity.
+The construction will be in Rio Grande do Norte, with about 28 MW in capacity.
+The wind farm will be installed, with total potential to accommodate projects with up to 2.4 GW in capacity.